Revisiting the Adversarial Robustness-Accuracy Tradeoff in Robot Learning: Discussion and Conclusion

 Adversarial training (i.e., training on adversarially perturbed input data) is a well-studied method for making neural networks robust to potential adversarial attacks during inference.
-However, the improved robustness does not come for free but rather is accompanied by a decrease in overall model accuracy and performance.
-Recent work has shown that, in practical robot learning applications, the effects of adversarial training do not pose a fair trade-off but inflict a net loss when measured in holistic robot performance.
-This work revisits the robustness-accuracy trade-off in robot learning by systematically analyzing if recent advances in robust training methods and theory in conjunction with adversarial robot learning can make adversarial training suitable for real-world robot applications.
-We evaluate a wide variety of robot learning tasks ranging from autonomous driving in a high-fidelity environment amenable to sim-to-real deployment, to mobile robot gesture recognition.
-Our results demonstrate that, while these techniques make incremental improvements on the trade-off on a relative scale, the negative side-effects caused by adversarial training still outweigh the improvements by an order of magnitude.
-We conclude that more substantial advances in robust learning methods are necessary before they can benefit robot learning tasks in practice.
+However, the improved robustness does not come for free but rather is accompanied by a decrease in nominal model accuracy and performance \cite{zhang2019theoretically}.
+Recent work \cite{lechner2021adversarial} has shown that, in practical robot learning applications, the effects of adversarial training do not pose a fair trade-off but inflict a net loss when measured in holistic robot performance.
+This work revisited the robustness-accuracy trade-off in robot learning by systematically analyzing if recent advances in robust training methods and theory in conjunction with adversarial robot learning can make adversarial training suitable for real-world robot applications.

+We evaluated a total of five robust training methods on three different robot learning tasks ranging from autonomous driving in a high-fidelity environment amenable to sim-to-real deployment to mobile robot navigation and gesture recognition.
+Our results indicate that the negative impact on the nominal accuracy from adversarial training still outweighs the induced robustness.
+In other words, while adversarial training can improve the model's ability to withstand attacks, it does not justify the reduced accuracy on clean, non-adversarial data.

+Nonetheless, our results suggest that, in aggregate, when combining these methods, a significant improvement in the robustness-accuracy gap is made.
+For instance, the combination of overparametrization, a vision transformer, and a more advanced training scheme (adversarial weight perturbation) performs much better under adversarial training than the models tested in \cite{lechner2021adversarial}.
+This suggests that future research directions that can be further combined, e.g., data augmentation or other training schemes, may be able to close the robustness-accuracy entirely.